rhd-gitops-example/promote-demo/README.md

 A pull request will be created against the GitOps repository, whereby you will see the `config/deploy.yaml` contents are now in the GitOps repository's `/environments/*environment name*/services/*service name*/base/config` folder.

-In the GitOps repository, it's assumed there'll be only one folder under `environments` for now, otherwise you'll have to provide a `--env` flag which I've yet to fully implement and document (see https://github.com/rhd-gitops-example/services/issues/92).
+In the GitOps repository, it's assumed there'll be only one folder under `environments` for now, otherwise you'll have to provide a `--env` flag which we have yet to fully implement and document (see https://github.com/rhd-gitops-example/services/issues/92).
 If the GitOps repository has `environments/stage`, that would be used as the target folder.